Before you decide…

 If applicable, attach to be reviewed a copy of the exam, course outline, or any other documents relevant to your appeal

-Submit the form, letter, and any other documents (keep a copy of this package for your records) to the Cashier’s Office, 138 University Centre and pay $35.00 fee.
+Submit the form, letter, and any other documents to the Registrar’s Office, 400 University Centre.
 The fee is refunded for a grade that is raised as a result of appeal.
 Be sure to keep your receipt.

 After your appeal is submitted…

 Your appeal package will be forwarded to the department offering the course.
 Generally, there will be a second review of your final exam by the professor and a third party (either another professor or an appeal committee).
-You will receive a letter in the mail from the Registrar’s Office with the decision of your appeal, within 30 days of submission.
+You will receive a letter in the mail from the Registrar's Office with the decision of your appeal, within 30 days of the grade appeal deadline.
 A final grade cannot be lowered as a result of an appeal.

 If you have further questions or require assistance, please make an appointment with a Student Advocate.